Taipods/SeeQL/README.md

 - Allows direct execution by pasting the generated query into an SQL file and running it

 ### Connect to CloudBase
+- Connect to Azure
+- Enter your Azure SQL Server
+- Enter Azure SQL Username
+- Enter password
+- Enter Azure SQL Database Name

 ### Create Database from CSV/SQL File
+- Select a CSV File
+- Then rename the db file and that's it

 ###
 ## Release Notes